The Medieval Time Period is exciting to begin and very difficult to end! Keep reading about the exciting resources below and you will know why.

 Alternatively, you can choose a history spinebook as a base for your studies and then add in books to read aloud and books which your children can read to themselves.
 You do not need all the history spinebooks I have listed here.

 Just choose one depending on the age of your children.

 As I was studying the medieval time period in our homeschool, I created an e-book of the Famous Men of the Middle Ages - the text written by John H. Haaren and A.B.
 Poland and created corresponding notebooking pages of each of the characters.
 Find out more about this E-Book at the History Notebooking page.

-For older students, they may use Streams of Civilization Volume 1 (Creation - 1620) and add some of the historical primary sources from Augustine (post Roman) to the Middle ages such as Bede, and Asser (Alfred the Great), when they are referred to in their spine.
+For older students, they may use Streams of Civilization Volume 1 (Creation - 1620) and add some of the historical primary sources from Augustine (post Roman) to the Middle ages such as Bede, and Asser (Alfred the Great), (see these resources at the bottom of this page) when they are referred to in their spine.
 You can easily create your own middle ages study in this way.